 If your research used an SRF service and/or an SRF member provided intellectual input or collaborative support, use the following statement to acknowledge Markey Cancer Center shared resources:

-This acknowledgement is necessary for publications and should be used for research papers, publications and grant applications.
+This acknowledgment is necessary for publications and should be used for research papers, publications, and grant applications.